-If we consider that we spend eight or more hours per day at work, it makes sense wanting to build a positive environment that leads to a strong sense of community, don't you think?
+If we consider that we spend eight or more hours per day at work, it makes sense want to build a positive environment that leads to a strong sense of community, don't you think?
 Understanding how to build community at work goes beyond team-building exercises—it's about creating an environment where every individual feels valued and connected.

 In this article, we’ll explore innovative strategies and practical tips to enhance your workplace community, ensuring a more engaged, productive, and harmonious work environment.